openMSL/governance-and-documentation/model_readme_template.md

 ## Credits
 Give credits to funding or third-party contributions.
 If the model is further described in a publication, it can also be named here.

+## References
+Throughout this readme file, references are to be used, e.g. when citing scientific literature while describing the modeling approach.
+This can be done by added a number in the text with a reference identifier, like so: [[1](#Rosenberger2020)</sup>, p.
+192].
+For longer papers or book sections, please also give the page number as shown in this example.

+Then add the full list of authors, title and journal or conference in this section.
+Here is the bibliography from the example above.

+<a name="Rosenberger2020">1</a>: P. Rosenberger, M. F. Holder, N. Cianciaruso, P. Aust, J. F. Tamm-Morschel, C. Linnhoff, and H. Winner, “Sequential lidar sensor system simulation: A modular approach for simulation-based safety validation of automated driving”, In Automotive and Engine Technology, vol. 5, no. 3-4, pp. 187–197, Dec.
+2020.